unbit/uwsgi-docs/SystemD.rst

 Adding the Emperor to systemd
 *****************************

-The best approach to integrate uWSGI apps with your init system is using the :doc:`Emperor<Emperor>`
+The best approach to integrate uWSGI apps with your init system is using the :doc:`Emperor<Emperor>`-

 Your init system will talk only with the Emperor that will rule all of the apps itself.